EMDR Therapy in Columbus, Ohio

 What Therapies can EMDR Integrate With?

 EMDR therapy can integrate with a variety of therapies.
-Some of these therapies include cognitive-behavioral therapy (CBT), exposure therapy, emotionally focused therapy (EFT), cognitive processing therapy (CPT), and narrative therapy.
+Some of these therapies include dialectical behavior therapy (DBT), emotionally focused therapy (EFT), Internal Family Systems (IFS), and narrative therapy.
 It can be integrated with individual, family, and couple therapy techniques.
 In order to integrate EMDR with another therapy, the therapist should be trained in both therapies.
 This training helps them to understand each type of therapy and how to best merge the models.
 It also helps the therapist or counselor understand when to use EMDR vs. traditional therapy during treatment.

 If you would like more information about eye movement reprocessing and desensitization (EMDR), please contact Columbus Therapy & Hypnosis at 614-245-5119, or contact us via the website.
 We offer individual, couple, and family therapy sessions in our office conveniently located in Columbus, Ohio.